erose1337/beautiful-jekyll/_posts/2018-01-19-understanding-Diffie-Hellman.md

 share_{y} \leftarrow pub_{x}^y\\
 share_{x} = share_{y}$$

-Exponentation is equivalent to repeated multiplication by $g$.
+Exponentiation is equivalent to repeated multiplication by $g$.
 The private key effectively indicates the quantity of $g$ in this sequence.
 If we unpackage the exponentation step and use small numbers, it is easy to see why the algorithm functions correctly:

 $$x \leftarrow 4\\
 y \leftarrow 3\\